RoCE - Rocky

 +----------------------------------------------------+

-This is an example for a Nexus 9300 series configuration under NX-OS version 9.2(x).
+This is an example of a Nexus 9300 series configuration under NX-OS version 9.2(x).

 Marking and classification part